vague2k/templui/CONTRIBUTING.md

 ## Recognition

 We're committed to giving proper credit and recognition to all contributors.
-Your contributions, whether they're improvements to documentation, bug fixes, or new features, are invaluable to the growth and success of TemplUI.
+Your contributions, whether they're improvements to documentation, bug fixes, or new features, are invaluable to the growth and success of templUI.

-Thank you for contributing to TemplUI and helping make it a great tool for the Go community!
+Thank you for contributing to templUI and helping make it a great tool for the Go community!